 Art, Libraries and Museums

-The Arts Society is running a series of fortnightly lectures called Lectures at Home given by Arts Society Accredited Lecturers.
-Already available on the website is an insight into Las Meninas by Velazquez from lecturer Dr. Jacqueline Cockburn - filmed at home.
+The Arts Society has a dozen short lectures called Lectures at Home given by Arts Society Accredited Lecturers.

 Chatsworth House has made available its multimedia guide.
 Although it was created to augment a visit to the house in person, they hope you enjoy it even from home.
 It features visits to around 30 rooms and includes hidden stories and personal insights from their experts, plus facts and figures about works of art within the rooms.